 Yes.
 A nursery race in the UK and Ireland runs with the same betting rules as any other officially-sanctioned race.
 What’s more, these races often slot into a normal race day schedule, so a bookmaker covering a whole day at Newmarket – for example – will also cover the Nursery Handicap that takes place every October.

-What’s more, horse racing betting is exactly the same on nursery races as it is on any other race.
+What’s more, horse racing betting plays out exactly the same on nursery races as it is on any other race.
 Paddy Power supplies a full race card, stats, form guides and course guides so you can make the best picks possible ahead of the start.